AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-cloud-service-communications-introduction.md

 ![Create PDF Documents](assets/ou_OutputBatchMany_popup.png)

-For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents. -->
+For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents.

-### Interactieve PDF-documenten afvlakken {#flatten-interactive-pdf-documents}
+### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

-Met API&#39;s voor het genereren van documenten kunt u een interactief PDF-document (bijvoorbeeld een formulier) transformeren naar een niet-interactief PDF-document.
-Met een interactief PDF-document kunnen gebruikers gegevens in de documentvelden van het PDF-document invoeren of wijzigen.
-Het transformeren van een interactief PDF-document naar een niet-interactief PDF-document wordt afvlakking genoemd.
-Wanneer een PDF-document wordt samengevoegd, kan een gebruiker de gegevens in de documentvelden niet wijzigen.
-Een reden om een PDF-document af te vlakken is ervoor te zorgen dat gegevens niet kunnen worden gewijzigd.
+You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
+An interactive PDF document lets users enter or modify data located in the PDF document fields.
+The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
+When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+One reason to flatten a PDF document is to ensure that data cannot be modified.

-U kunt de volgende typen PDF-documenten samenvoegen:
+You can flatten the following types of PDF documents:

-* Interactieve PDF-documenten die zijn gemaakt in Designer (die XFA-streams bevatten).
+* Interactive PDF documents created in Designer (that contain XFA streams).

 * Acrobat PDF forms

-Als u probeert een niet-interactief PDF-document af te vlakken, treedt een uitzondering op.
+If you attempt to flatten a non-interactive PDF document, an exception occurs.

-### Formulierstatus behouden {#retain-form-state}
+### Retain Form State {#retain-form-state}

-Een interactief PDF-document bevat verschillende elementen die een formulier vormen.
-Deze elementen kunnen velden (voor het accepteren of weergeven van gegevens), knoppen (voor het activeren van gebeurtenissen) en scripts (voor het uitvoeren van een bepaalde handeling) bevatten.
-Wanneer u op een knop klikt, wordt mogelijk een gebeurtenis geactiveerd die de status van een veld wijzigt.
-Als u bijvoorbeeld een optie kiest voor een geslacht, kan de kleur van een veld of de weergave van het formulier veranderen.
-Dit is een voorbeeld van een handmatige gebeurtenis die ertoe leidt dat de formulierstatus verandert.
+An interactive PDF document contains various elements that constitute a form.
+These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
+Clicking a button may trigger an event that changes the state of a field.
+For example, choosing a gender option may change the color of a field or the appearance of the form.
+This is an example of a manual event causing the form state to change.

-Wanneer een dergelijk interactief PDF-document wordt afgevlakt met behulp van de communicatie-API&#39;s, blijft de status van het formulier niet behouden.
-Stel de Booleaanse waarde in om ervoor te zorgen dat de status van het formulier wordt behouden, zelfs nadat het formulier is samengevoegd _preserveFormState_ op True om de status van het formulier op te slaan en te behouden.
+When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form. -->

-## Documentmanipulatie
+## (Pre-release) Documentmanipulatie

 Via API&#39;s voor documentmanipulatie kunt u PDF-documenten combineren, opnieuw rangschikken en valideren.
 Doorgaans maakt u een DDX en verzendt u deze naar API&#39;s voor documentmanipulatie om een document samen te stellen of opnieuw te rangschikken.
 Het DDX-document bevat instructies voor het gebruik van de brondocumenten om een set vereiste documenten te maken.
 De DDX-referentiedocumentatie biedt gedetailleerde informatie over alle ondersteunde bewerkingen.
 Voorbeelden van documentmanipulatie zijn:

 ### PDF-documenten samenstellen

-Met de API&#39;s voor documentproductie kunt u twee of meer PDF-documenten samenvoegen tot één PDF-document of PDF-Portfolio.
+Met de API&#39;s voor documentproductie kunt u twee of meer PDF- of XDP-documenten samenvoegen tot één PDF-document of PDF Portfolio.
 Hier volgen enkele voorbeelden van manieren waarop u PDF-documenten kunt samenstellen:

 * Een eenvoudig PDF-document samenstellen
 * Een PDF-Portfolio maken